quianacald-lang/Quiana-C-Analysis-Outside-Gaia/README.md

 ---
 ## 📋 Executive Summary
 This repository contains a targeted Quality Assurance analysis of the Gaia GPS mobile application.
-The goal was to execute a ad-hoc test.
+The goal was to execute an ad-hoc test.
 Below I will report my findings

 ---
 ## 🛑 Critical Functional Bug